 - Customer dissatisfaction, e.g. because work is behind schedule – customers are likely to demand compensation

-Tom Keenan, CEO of Top Class and author of the aptly named Unf*ck Your Business: Stop Business Self-sabotage by Getting Clear on Your Core Values NOW, succinctly covers a few of these issues with a real-life example:
+Tom Keenan, CEO of Service Emperor and author of the aptly named Unf*ck Your Business: Stop Business Self-sabotage by Getting Clear on Your Core Values NOW, succinctly covers a few of these issues with a real-life example:

 Each of the companies we work for requires detailed vehicle and GPS unit information to be captured by our field technicians while they’re onsite.
 Most of our vendors provide paper forms which worked fine when we were a small two-man operation.